Elemy Provider Onboarding (B2E): Streamlining employee’s document collection

 • Increased risk of missing or incorrect documentation

-The challenge extended beyond usability: it required designing a system that could support rapid growth without proportionally increasing operational cost or compliance risk
+Overall, the above mentioned issues required designing a system that could support rapid growth without proportionally increasing operational cost or compliance risk.

 Designing a centralised document collection system